 40 Years of Experience

-Litigation Support & ERISA Expert Witness Services California
+ERISA Expert Witness Attorney & Independent Fiduciary Services California

-As a business or fiduciary in charge of a benefit plan, it’s crucial to remain compliant with ERISA to avoid tax penalties or unlawful conduct.
+As a business or fiduciary in charge of a benefit plan, it’s crucial to remain compliant with ERISA with the help of an ERISA lawyer to avoid tax penalties or unlawful conduct, particularly to mitigate the risk of an ERISA lawsuit.

 How Our ERISA Law Firm Can Help

-1. Develop compliance systems to help you comply with ERISA and the Internal Revenue Code.
+1. Develop compliance systems to help you comply with the Employee Retirement Income Security Act of 1974 or ERISA and the Internal Revenue Service Code, ensuring both retirement and welfare benefits meet regulatory standards and mitigate lawsuit risks.

-2. Assist you in comprehensive aspects of establishing, operating or ending benefit plans, along with managing high earner compensation agreements like deferred compensation plans.
+2. Assist you in comprehensive aspects of establishing, operating or ending benefit plans, along with managing high-earner compensation agreements like deferred compensation plans to prevent potential lawsuits.

-3. Ensure that all transactions are ERISA compliant and help you uphold your fiduciary responsibilities.
+3. Ensure that all transactions are compliant with regulation and help you uphold your fiduciary responsibilities, particularly in the administration of welfare benefits.

 Trust and Estates